apigeek3000/3-legged-oauth-google/README.md

 # 3-legged-oauth-google
-Implement 3 legged oauth using Google as an IDP
+WORK IN PROGRESS - Implement 3 legged oauth using Google as an IDP